-- 1. supports, maintains, or enhances the function and form, character, and amenity value of rural areas: - 2. prioritises primary production, over other activities to recognise its importance to the economy and wellbeing of the district; - 3. allows primary production to operate without being compromised by reverse sensitivity; and - 4. retains a contrast in character to urban areas.
+- 1. supports, maintains, or enhances the function and form, character, and amenity value of rural areas; - 2. prioritises primary production, over other activities to recognise its importance to the economy and wellbeing of the district; - allows primary production to operate without being compromised by reverse sensitivity; and those activities that directly support primary production and have a functional or operational need to locate with the General Rural Zone and important infrastructure, to operate without being compromised by incompatible sensitive activities and reverse sensitivity effects; - 4. retains a contrast in character to urban areas; - 5. protects highly productive land.

-Policies

-General
+Policies General

-GRUZ-P1

-Maintain or enhance rural character and amenity values of rural areas by:
+GRUZ-P1 Maintain or enhance rural character and amenity values of rural areas by:

-- 1. retaining a low overall building density, and predominance of vegetation cover; - 2. enabling primary production while managing adverse effects of intensive primary production, and mineral extractive industries; - 3. managing the density and location of residential development; and - 4. retaining a clear delineation and contrast between the district's rural areas and urban areas, including Christchurch City.
+- 1. retaining a low overall building density, and predominance of vegetation cover; - 2. enabling primary production while managing adverse effects of intensive primary production, and mineral extractive industries; - 3. managing the density and location of residential development; and - retaining a clear delineation and contrast between the district's rural areas and urban areas, including Christchurch City; and